-Below are some of the most vivid examples of decentralized Web 3.0 services running on distributed networks.
+Below are some of the most vivid Web 3.0 examples of decentralized services running on distributed networks.

-These web-based application examples are totally attention-worthy:
+These web-based application examples are attention-worthy:

 - Sapien.
 A social news network, similar to Facebook and running on the Ethereum blockchain.
 The network rewards the creators of content and gives users an NFT passport enabling them to navigate the Sapient metaverse.